l3das/L3DAS21/README.md

 * The input multichannel audio spectra (3d acoustic scenarios)
 * The class ids of all sounds present in each data-point and their location coordinates, divided in 100 milliseconds frames.

-To obtain our baseline results for Task 1, do not download the train360 set.

 ## Baseline models